Verdant Core Classics: Lightbulb Extra Pale Ale

-But brewing a nuanced, full-bodied and consistent beer at 4.5% is incredibly difficult.
-We wanted a thread of that signature Verdant juice through it, but it couldn’t compromise on the sessionability or how approachable it was to all kinds of drinker.
-We first brewed it back in 2015, and we’ve tweaked it pretty much every time we’ve brewed it.
-Finally we think we’re dialling it in, brewing it two days in a row with different yeasts then blending them to achieve those two sides to its character.
-The bittering hops are turned up and the aroma hops down, using less fruit forward varieties and more of the old school C hops that bring both citrus and more savoury notes of pine and freshly cut grass.
+Brewing a nuanced, full-bodied and consistent beer at 4.5% ABV is incredibly difficult.
+We wanted a thread of that signature Verdant juiciness running through it without compromising on the sessionability or approachability.
+We first brewed lightbulb back in 2015, and we’ve tweaked it pretty much every time we’ve brewed it.
+We finally believe we’re happy with it, brewing it two days in a row with different yeasts then blending them to achieve those two sides to its character.
+The bittering hops are turned up and the aroma hops down, using less fruit forward varieties and more of the old school "C" hops that bring both citrus and more savoury notes of pine and freshly cut grass.

-At different times in its life Lightbulb has been a bit too chalky, a bit too soft; it’s been a bit bitter and also a bit flabby; it’s been a bit dark and a bit light.
-Nowadays it’s a consistent little sipper we adore.
-While most drinkers marvel at our bigger beers, our favourite moment is drinking Lightbulb straight from the tank.
+At different stages throughout its life, Lightbulb has had issues.
+Nowadays it’s a consistent little sipper that we adore.
+While most drinkers focus on our bigger beers, our favourite moment is drinking Lightbulb straight from the tank.
 When we smash that balance between full-bodied juice and light, zingy cask ale drinkability, it’s probably our best beer.